PlonkaKonrad/trello-clone/README.md

-This is next.js 13 trello clone for learningn purposes
+This is next.js 13 trello clone for learning purposes

 #next13
 #typescript